orlevit/Video_Highlights_Chat_System/readme.md

    docker-compose up -d
    ```

-### Usage
+### Highlights view

-#### Extracting Video Highlights
-Run the following command to see the extracted video highlights from videos in `video-highlight-extractor/videos`:
+- View video highlights: Run the following command to see the extracted video highlights from videos in `video-highlight-extractor/videos`:
 ```bash
 ./extractor_logs.sh
 ```
+- Demo highlights

-View the extracted highlights in the file `highlights.txt`.
+View the extracted highlights from the demo videos in: **`highlights.txt`**.

 [MIT License](LICENSE)